 How to Choose a Life Jacket Suitable for Your Activity

-To meet United States Coast Guard requirements, a boat must have a USCG Approved life jacket for each person aboard.
+To meet United States Coast Guard requirements, a boat must have a USCG Approved jacket for each person aboard.
 Boats 16 feet and over must have at least one Type IV throwable device as well.
-You have plenty of choice as all you need are standard life jackets, which tend to be the best value, as you don't need any additional features like you do for other activities.
+You have plenty of choice as all you need are standard jackets, which tend to be the best value, as you don't need any additional features like you do for other activities.
 There are even a lot of different colors to choose from.

 You should also consider having life jackets on board that will fit various sizes as this will ensure you cater for anyone, and everyone, you have on board.
-You don't have to push the boat out to achieve this (see what I did there?) as you can get universal fitting life jackets which will cater for a wider range of size.
+You don't have to push the boat out to achieve this (see what I did there?) as you can get universal fitting jackets which will cater for a wider range of size.
 As usual you should still check and test it fits each person properly before setting off.